DataDog/integrations-core/slurm/README.md

 ### Events

-The Slurm integration does not include any events.
+The SLURM integration does not include any events.

 ## Troubleshooting